maurges/every-rust-gui-library/notes.md

 good to just use fucking properties and signals and slots, not all this bullshit.
 Like, with macros it's almost that, except I need to send handle signals first.

+I've been ildly reading the turorial and looking forward to implementing the examples.
+And I've kind of liked what I've read about components, factoriesand grids.
+Gtk did get some things right.

+Component and FactoryComponent are different.
+This is stupid, I wonder if it's gtk thing or relm thing.
+Althoughhhh, if one could easily wrap unrelated widgets into it, this would be pretty good.
+Like in qml the widgets for a repeater need to be of a specific shape to accept model input, the same happens here.
+So ok, this is an interesting idea with interesting implications.

+FactoryComponent is more similar to a regular Component, and so far the tutorial has covered SimpleComponent only.
+God damn there's a lot of boilerplate for everything, qml is still better.

+Ugh, magical variables appearing in scope magically, like qml.
+I hate this.
+I also hate that autocomplete doesn't work.
+Guys, just invent your language, it's what you're already doing anyway!

+Now here's a question: can I create a factory component without a factory?

+Wait, wait, the parent thing is still stupid!
+Since I'm constraining myself not on factory type, but on container type.
+In qml I can contain my delegates inside anything.
+What I was thinking about was initial data being a type parameter, which is also here, but you also can't do anything without it, since it's rust, as strict typed language, yo.

+output_to_parent_input is also constrained on component for some reason.
+Mmmmmm right now I think this is very fucking inconvenient, but it was sort-of the same way in iced, except without factories.

+I can't add a component as a child of box because it's not `IsA<gtk::Widget>`.
+That is almost an auto trait, except it's unsafe.
+So, ughhh, can I implement it, or is this fltk situation again?
+Hmmmm, looking at some other examples, it seems by implementing a component, I automatically get IsA<Widget>.
+Let's try.

+Trying to derive Component from FactoryComponent and failing.
+Init types are different.
+Fucking alright, I was trying to learn by trying, but instead I have to go forward and read the fucking book, right?
+The bad thing is, knowledge about factories is already enough to create the todo list, but I'm not satisfied with components here and want to find out how they work.
+If I knew about gtk in advance, I would have made a task where I need to use both components in a factory, and components by themselves in a tree.
+Maybe create a custom button or something.
+Or make search field into a separate widget!